CEI-lab/ece3400-2017/docs/tutorials/PCB/readme.md

 3. e.
 What if I can't connect my trace due to other traces?
 There are many ways to fix this. i) The expensive way is to add another routing layer (2 or 4 layers of copper for instance). ii) The simpler way is to add vias to which you can attach a separate wire. iii) If you are currently using surface mount components, you can swap one of them for a through-hole component, this typically allow you to route wires underneath the component.

-3.f Consider minimizing the size of your board.
+3. f.
+Consider minimizing the size of your board.
 Does your components come with a different footprint?
 Can you place components on both sides of the board?

-3.g When you are finished, try printing it out on paper (be sure to print it un-scaled).
+3. g.
+When you are finished, try printing it out on paper (be sure to print it un-scaled).
 That way you can easily test if everything fits on your robot/components.

 <Insert photo>

-3.h Finally, make a *.zip file and send it to kirstin_at_cornell_dot_edu.
+3. h.
+Finally, make a *.zip file and send it to kirstin_at_cornell_dot_edu.
 Use the following naming scheme: Date_TeamX_PCBrevX.zip.
 I.e. Team 1, sending their first PCB today would send 171018_Team1_PCBrev1.zip.
 Alternatively, if you are making the PCB on your own in the mill, generate Gerber files and follow your own usual procedures.

 <Insert Leah's video on how to make Gerber files>